Principle Structures: Physics Equation Sheets for Fast Recall

 How do I use a principle structure during exam prep?

 Use it to warm up: retrieve the sheet from memory (or fill in blanks), then solve problems that force you to choose between neighboring principles.
-Tag misses as Recall/Condition/Procedure so your next study session targets the right weakness.
+Note whether the miss was recall, a condition or application mistake, or a procedure mistake, so your next study session targets the right weakness.

 How This Fits in Unisium